Kathleen Johns (1947-2002) - March 22nd 1970 Abduction

 Kathleen Johns upon leaving the field and flagging down assistance, hitched a ride to a local police station in Patterson, approximately 25 minutes away, where she recognized a composite sketch on the wall in connection with the Paul Stine taxi murder on October 11th 1969 , indeed claiming this was the same man who abducted her and her daughter only minutes earlier (see below).
 The duty Sergeant Charles McNatt struggled to understand Johns, because of her hysterical demeanor, but after she had notified him of the wanted poster image and her abductor as one and the same, it soon elevated this apparently isolated kidnapping to another level.

 The police report went on to say "Mrs Johns then got to a roadway or highway, this part is not clear to undersigned or to the Stanislaus Deputy, Mr Lovett, but finally did get back on highway or near Highway 132, where she was given a ride by some people from Missouri."
-If Kathleen Johns was back on Highway 132, the suspect had apparently driven to Tracy and doubled back to near Highway 132, that ends near Chrisman Road.
+If Kathleen Johns was back on Highway 132, the suspect had apparently driven to Tracy and doubled back somewhere along Highway 132, that ends near Chrisman Road.

 The abductor of Kathleen Johns had apparently left her in the field and returned back to her car and torched it.
 In the police report it states "On the morning of 23rd March 1970, at about 02.30 hours Mrs Kathleen Johns was brought to the Patterson Police Department in a hysterical condition."
 Patterson Police Station is approximately a 20-25 minute journey from either near the intersection of the I-5 and Highway 132 or from the western tip of Highway 132.
 See here.
 Therefore she was likely rescued by the people from Missouri around 2.10 am and taken southeast to the police station.
 This gives us a vague timeline.